 Funding for the program is dependent on annual legislative appropriations.
 The State is not obligated to appropriate the full amount of the entitled under statute nor contractually obligated to consider doing so.
-When amounts are insufficient, such as in recent fiscal years 2017 (approximately 79% of entitlement), 2020 (an estimated 50% of entitlement), and 2021 (0% of entitlement), if funds are available they are allocated pro rata among the eligible school districts.
+When amounts are insufficient, such as in recent fiscal years 2017 (approximately 79% of entitlement), 2020 (approximately 50% of entitlement), 2021 (0% of entitlement), and 2022 (approximately 42% of entitlement), if funds are available, they are allocated pro rata among the eligible school districts.
 This does not jeopardize the security of the debt, because the full faith, credit and taxing power of the issuing community is behind it.
 See Section A(5), for additional information.